 List Of Best Places To Visit In Mandera County

-Here is a list of the best places to visit in Mandera County.
-Mandera County is located in the northeast part of Kenya; it borders Ethiopia to the North, Somalia Republic to the East, and Wajir County to the South and South West.
+Here is a list of the best places to visit in Mandera County, located in northeastern Kenya.
+It borders Ethiopia to the North, the Somalia Republic to the East, and Wajir County to the South and Southwest.

-Nomadic pastoralism is the major economic activity in this county with camels, goats, sheep and cattle being the main type of livestock reared here.
-This is due to the region’s vast pasture lands, scarcity of water and long spells of drought.
-In no particular order, here are the best places to visit in Mandera County.
+Nomadic pastoralism is the primary economic activity in Mandera County, where camels, goats, sheep, and cattle are the main livestock raised.
+This practice results from the region’s vast pasturelands, water scarcity, and prolonged periods of drought.
+Below are some of the best places to visit in Mandera County, listed in no particular order.

 Best Places To Visit In Mandera County